 Indians get outfield help, acquire Leonys Martin from Tigers

-Overrun by injuries to outfielders this season, Cleveland acquired center fielder Leonys Martin from the Detroit Tigers before Tuesday’s deadline in exchange for 21-year-old infield prospect Willi Castro.
+Riddled by injuries to outfielders all season, Cleveland acquired center fielder Leonys Martin from the Detroit Tigers before Tuesday’s deadline for 21-year-old infield prospect Willi Castro.

+Although they had been linked to talks involving more high-profile outfielders like superstar Bryce Harper, Adam Jones and others, the Indians opted to make a deal that wouldn’t be too damaging to their future.
+Manager Terry Francona had high praise for his front office.

+”They did a really good job.
+It’s not easy,” Francona said. ”We have some parameters which we know are in place.
+We’re not going to be the Dodgers or the Red Sox.
+But we don’t want that to get in the way of us winning, and I think they’ve done an unbelievable job of making us better.”

-While Martin may not be the high-profile name some Indians fans coveted, the 30-year-old Martin is a steady hitter and an above-average fielder who will take away runs for Cleveland’s pitching staff.
+The 30-year-old Martin is a steady hitter and strong fielder who will take away runs for Cleveland’s pitching staff.
 He leads the league with nine assists.

-Martin also gives manager Terry Francona another option in center field with Bradley Zimmer done for the season following shoulder surgery and Tyler Naquin on the disabled list with a hip injury.
+He also gives Francona another option in center field with Bradley Zimmer done for the season following shoulder surgery and Tyler Naquin on the disabled list with a hip injury.

+”It’s been a position that’s been a little bit in flux for us for a balance of the season, so we explored a lot of alternatives to try and address and improve our outfield options,” team president Chris Antonetti said. ”And we were really pleased to be able to acquire Leonys Martin.
+We think he’s a great complement to our roster.
+He provides us a very good defender in center field who’s a good baserunner, capable of playing both center and right, and is also a very good offensive player against right-handed pitching.”

+The Indians made a second move before the deadline, acquiring outfielder Oscar Mercado from St. Louis for outfielders Conner Capel and Jhon Torres.

-The Indians were down to Greg Allen and Rajai Davis as their center fielders.
+Because of injuries, Cleveland was down to Greg Allen and 37-year-old Rajai Davis as their center fielders.
 Also, right fielder Lonnie Chisenhall is out with a nagging calf injury.

+”When it was all said and done, you’re like, `OK, what can really impact us?’
+A center fielder that compliments Raj,” Francona said. ”I think sometimes people lose track of, OK, what’s your roster and what compliments what?”

-Martin has twice been on the disabled list this season with a left hamstring injury, but he’s healthy now and he gives the Indians both protection as well as some postseason experience.
+Martin has twice been on the disabled list this season with a left hamstring injury, but Antonetti is confident he’s healthy and ready to help the Indians immediately.

+The trade for Martin followed Cleveland fixing its worrisome bullpen.
+On July 19, the club sent top prospect Francisco Mejia, a switch-hitting catcher/outfielder, to the San Diego Padres for All-Star closer Brad Hand and sidearmer Adam Cimber.

+That major move may have impacted the Indians’ willingness to get into a bidding war for Harper, who remains with Washington.

-The 30-year-old Martin batted .251 with nine homers and 29 RBIs in 336 plate appearances this season for the Tigers, who are 18 games behind Cleveland.
+Martin batted .251 with nine homers and 29 RBIs in 336 plate appearances this season for the Tigers, who were 18 games behind Cleveland at the deadline.
 Martin has scored 78 runs in his first season with Detroit.

-The Cuban native has a .248 average with 47 homers and 205 RBIs in 699 games with Texas, Seattle, the Chicago Cubs and Tigers.
+The Cuba native has a .248 average with 47 homers and 205 RBIs in 699 games with Texas, Seattle, the Chicago Cubs and the Tigers.

+The Tigers began rebuilding in earnest last season, when they traded J.D.
+Martinez, Justin Upton and Justin Verlander.
+Their trade candidates this year were a little less prominent, but they were able to move Martin.

+”It came about from their need in center field.
+I had a couple other inquiries on Martin.
+Cleveland was the most aggressive.
+They obviously had, probably the biggest need at this point,” Detroit general manager Al Avila said. ”We had identified Castro as the guy that would be the main guy in the deal, and quite frankly, we held off to the end there to be able to get him.”

 Martin has a $1.75 million salary, of which the Indians are responsible for $573,925.
 He has earned $600,000 in bonuses based on plate appearances, and would earn $100,000 each for 350 and each additional 25 through 475 plus $50,000 for 500.